Preserving the heritage of quilting, promoting the knowledge and understanding of all aspects of quilting,

 Check out our Facebook page and let us know what you like and what you would like to see differently.
 We realize there are many opinions within the Guild, but we would like to hear yours.
 Send comments to the VP of Media.

-The December Guild Newsletter is now available online.
-Click here for the December newsletter.
+Click here for the Guild's February newsletter.
 If you are a member and did not receive the email notification that the newsletter was available, or if you had trouble reading the newsletter, notify the webmaster.

 Sunshine and Shadows